asuh/front-end-macos/readme.md

 Feel free to tweak these to your taste.
 When done, save the file and close it.

-Let's create a shortcut so we can launch Sublime Text from the command-line:

-    $ cd ~
-    $ mkdir bin
-    $ ln -s "/Applications/Sublime Text 2.app/Contents/SharedSupport/bin/subl" ~/bin/subl

-Now I can open a file with `$ subl myfile.py` or start a new project in the current directory with `$ subl .`.
+I can also open a file with `$ subl myfile.ext` or start a new project in the current directory with `$ subl .`.
 Pretty cool.

 Sublime Text is very extensible.
 For now we'll leave it like that, we already have a solid installation.